Opening a SIPP

 The pension you receive from your SIPP is not fixed nor guaranteed for life.
 If security of income is important to you then you should consider taking an annuity.

-Your SIPP can provide pension and lump sum benefits to others after your death.
-When thinking about how much to take out you should consider whether others may be relying on your SIPP after your death.
+Your SIPP can provide pensions and lump sums to others after your death.
+When thinking about how much to take out, you should consider whether others may be relying on your SIPP after your death.

-If you choose an annuity to provide your pension benefits, the level of income you receive is based on the average life expectancy of someone of your age.
+If you choose to access your pension with an annuity, the level of income you receive is based on the average life expectancy of someone of your age.
 When fixing annuity rates, providers take into account the fact that some people will die earlier than expected, effectively subsidising those who live longer.
 Income withdrawals paid from a SIPP do not benefit from this subsidy.

 If you choose to purchase an annuity, the level of pension you receive when you purchase the annuity may be less or more than the pension previously being paid under income withdrawal and/or the annuity you could have purchased.

 Taking income from your SIPP can be complex.
-Please read our SIPP benefit guide for more information.
+Please read our guide to accessing your pension for more information.
 You need to consider the investment returns that you may be able to achieve and the level of income that you wish to take.
 If you are unsure about your options you should consult a suitably qualified financial adviser.

 To help you understand the options and make the choice that is right for you we recommend that you take advantage of the Government’s Pension Wise service.
 Pension Wise offers free, impartial guidance that can help you understand the options available to you when you come to retire.
 It is not a substitute for full, financial advice.